Nissan Sues Ghosn for Damages

 Tokyo, Feb.
 12 (Jiji Press)--Nissan Motor Co. <7201> said Wednesday that it has filed a lawsuit against former Chairman Carlos Ghosn with Yokohama District Court, seeking 10 billion yen in damages.

-The Japanese automaker claims that it has suffered massive financial losses due to Ghosn's concealment of his pay, misappropriation of its funds and other misconduct.
+Nissan claims that it has suffered massive losses due to Ghosn's concealment of his pay, misappropriation of its funds and other misconduct.

 The company's claim for damages is expected to swell in light of a fine to be imposed on the automaker over the misstatement by Ghosn of executive pay in financial reports, Nissan said.